The Ruum: Plot summary

-Yet some people thought he was out of the 30 mile limit on the Ruum.

 Sequel

 A sequel to "The Ruum", titled "A Specimen for the Queen", appeared in the May 1960 edition of The Magazine of Fantasy and Science Fiction.

 Following the events of the original story, it is mentioned in passing that the Ruum succeeds in paralyzing a human (implied to be an ironic self-insert of Porges himself).
 Subsequently, a spacecraft belonging to a race of militant ant-people arrives on Earth.
 Mistaking the Ruum for an item of human technology they take it aboard, intending to present it to their Queen as an amusing novelty.
 Back on their homeworld, the giant Queen is engaged in laying thousands of eggs that will hatch into soldier ants, the vanguard of an army that will conquer the galaxy.
 However, once the ant spaceship is on course for its home planet, the Ruum paralyzes the captain in the control room and kills any other ants who attempt to approach.
 With no one at the controls, the ship crashes into the planet at high velocity and is vaporized.
 The almost-indestructible Ruum survives, although the impact has affected its programming, increasing the weight of specimens it is intended to paralyze.
 Unfortunately for the ants, their Queen's weight now falls comfortably within this range, and the Ruum soon detects her and sets off in her direction.